 If only the New England weather were an exact science!
 Weather in our area can change dramatically in a very short time and no two situations are exactly alike.
 This makes committing to a specific time frame problematic.
 However, we recognize that people are anxious for a decision to be made and have varied commuting schedules.
 We make every effort to communicate decisions for all-day closings and delayed openings by 6 a.m. and early closings a minimum of two hours in advance.

-How do we learn if the University is closed?
+How do we learn if the University campus is closed?

 Online: VIsiit hartford.edu and look for an alert on top of each page

 Phone: Call 860.768.4100, and listen to the message at the beginning